UV Printing for POD Sellers: What Podbase Data Shows

 Step 2: Ink Application

-The printer head moves across the surface and applies UV ink.
-It works like an inkjet printer but uses thicker, specialized ink.
-Multiple colors can be printed in one pass.
-Some printers also add white ink as a base layer for dark materials.
+The print head moves across the surface and applies UV ink.
+It works like an inkjet printer, but with thicker, specialized ink.
+Multiple colors print in one pass.
+Some printers add white ink as a base layer for dark materials.

 Step 3: Instant Curing

 UV LED lights follow immediately behind the print head.
 They cure the ink the moment it hits the surface, usually in under a second.
-The ink hardens instantly and does not smudge or run.
+The ink hardens instantly and doesn't smudge or run.

 Step 4: Final Product